zaiisao/Documentation/en/Video/dashboard_restful_communication.md

      }
     ```

+> - Setting the `time` argument means that the banning rule does not take effect.
+The server sets all the users in the channel that comform to the rule offline and the users can log in again to rejoin the channel.
-> The ban rule is based on the permutation and combination of the three fields: cname, uid and ip.
+> - The ban rule is based on the permutation and combination of the three fields: cname, uid and ip.
 See the following examples:
 >    -   If you pass the ip parameter, but not cname or uid, then the rule is that this ip cannot login any channel in the App.
 >    -   If you pass the cname parameter, but not uid or ip, then the rule is that no one can login the channel specified by the cname parameter.
 >    -   If you pass the cname and uid parameter, but not ip, then the rule is that the uid cannot login the channel specified by the cname parameter.

 -  Response: